 To start using emoji, open up the Messages app or any other app that uses the keyboard.
 There will now be a globe icon in the bottom-left corner of the keyboard.
 Tapping on this will bring up emoji.
 Word of warning: there a TON of emoji to choose from, and when we say that, we mean there are multiple categories of emoji, and within those categories are multiple pages of emoji.

-You’ll see the basics like traditional smiley faces to hand signals to random emoji like a water drop, hearts, stars and even poop (yes).
+You’ll see the basics like traditional smiley faces, to hand signals, to random emoji like a water drop, hearts, stars and even poop (yes).
 There are even emoji of animals, plants and cars.
 To say the least, there are a ton of emoji to choose from, so feel free to take some time and go through all of them to see what your options are.

 One thing to be aware of, however, is that while you can use emoji in pretty much any app that uses the iOS keyboard, they will only show up correctly on other iOS devices.
-So if you were to send out a tweet with an emoji in it, other people looking at that tweet on their desktop would simply see an odd-looking square where the emoji is supposed to be.
+So if you were to send out a tweet with an emoji in it, other people looking at that tweet on their desktop would simply see an odd-looking blank square icon where the emoji is supposed to be.